joaquincabezas/metandata/content/about/index.md

 ---
 type: about
+linktitle:
-linktitle: About
+title: About
-title: Hi, thanks for your curiosity :)
 seo_title: About
 description: Learn more about my background and experience.
 ---

+# Hi, thanks for your curiosity :)

 ## Who?